-Response by Project Proponent on the water issue was that the project has been planned to collect the entire wastewater (sewage) generated from every dwelling unit and community block.
-The water consumption by the project is displayed in figure 11.
+As per PP, the project has been planned to collect the entire wastewater (sewage) generated from every dwelling unit and community block.
+The water consumption by the project is displayed in figure 13.
 The whole wastewater of 175 kld will be channelized to the proposed consumption of 210 kld.
 The proposed STP follows MBR technology with treatment up to the tertiary level with ultra-filtration.
 64 kld treated wastewater will be recycled within the project site for flushing and landscaping.
 Balance 96 kld treated wastewater will be disposed of in the JDB sewer line.
 The area demarcated for STP is 150 sqm.